EddOliver/AggroFox/README.md

 3.1.1.2.-  Do data analysis to obtain predictive models in the long term.

-3.1.1.3.-  Reliza automation systems with the data obtained (as we do in this project).
+3.1.1.3.-  Water automatization systems with the data obtained (as we do in this project).

 3.2.- We make a Dashboard with the data obtained for the complete and simple visualization of the data.